 While most people visit the Baltics in the summer, other seasons have a wealth of options for the off-season traveler.
-Autumn or spring are beautiful times to visit these three countries, while winter has the remarkable advantage of being the season during which Christmas markets and related events allow visitors to participate in holiday traditions.
+Autumn and spring are beautiful times to visit these three countries.
+Winter has the remarkable advantage to visit as it is the season during which Christmas markets and related events allow visitors to participate in holiday traditions.
 When you dine out in the Baltics, seasonal dishes such as cold beet soup in the summer and hearty stews in the winter will be popular fair at restaurants serving traditional fare.

 Visiting all three Baltic countries is easy, with regular flights between the capital cities of Tallinn, Riga, and Vilnius.
 Short distances between the cities also mean that travel by bus is convenient, affordable, and comfortable and that seeing all three cities in one visit is possible.

 Although Lithuania, Latvia, and Estonia are grouped geographically as the Baltic Region, they differ from one another culturally and linguistically.
 The countries consistently strive to encourage the world to see them as unique nations.
 Locals and visitors alike can learn about the folk cultures and the evolution of languages in art and history museums in the Baltic Region.